 If you love apples and if you adore caramel, this Caramel Apple Pound Cake is for you.
 This apple cake with caramel icing is perfection in every possible way.
 It’s made with a decadent, buttery cream cheese pound cake then topped with sauteed fresh apples and caramel icing.
-If you love pound cake then you’re going to adore Big Mama’s Sour Cream Cake, Hot Milk Cake, Cream Cheese Pound Cake, Sock It To Me Cake, or my Kentucky Butter Cake.

 This is the perfect fresh apple pound cake to serve during the fall season when fresh apples are in season.
 It especially makes a wonderful addition to your Thanksgiving Day dessert table.